BenLauwens/ThinkJulia.jl/docs/src/chap04.md

 polyline(t, n, len, angle)

-Draws n line segments with the given length and angle (in degrees) between them.  t is a Turtle.
+Draws n line segments with the given length and angle (in degrees) between them.  t is a turtle.
 """
 function polyline(t, n, len, angle)
     for i in 1:n